palanca1818/marc/How-to-setup-server-to-serve-fonts.md

 ## nginx

 By default nginx has no default mime types for fonts, and wrong mime type for `.eot` files.
 Go to folder with configs and find where mime types are defined.
-Usually, that's in the `mimes.types` file.
+Usually, that's in the `mime.types` file.

 1. Search `.eot` and string with it.
 2. Add strings below.